Thomas-Cowie-Engineering/Python-Sort-algorithm-visualiser-app/README.md

 A Python desktop app designed to visualize 4 sorting algorithms from the OCR A-level Computer Science specification and test user knowledge.
 This project was made for my **A-Level Computer Science Coursework** .

+---

+## 🚀 Programming concepts and skill demonstrated.

+*   **Programming:** Python, SQL
+*   **Database:** Stored user details such as username, password, quiz stats in a relational sqlite3 database "SortShowcase.db"
+*   **Secure password storage:** Used hashing algorithms to store user passwords within my user database in the case of data breaches.
+*   **Object Orientated Programming:** Systems such as the Login and Quiz were made by making them into individual classes.
+*   **GUI development:**
+*   **Effective Project management** Used the Spiral methodoloy and decomposition to develop, prototype and test the app until a robust, functioning final product was achieved.

+---

 ## 📸 Application Walkthrough

 ### 1. Login & Signup System